Ruairi-osul/ephys_queries/README.md

 # ephys_queries

-A library of queries for one specific relational database containing ephys data.
+A library of queries for a relational database containing ephys data.